sharontherese/latin-mass-wedding/content/glossary/index.md

 : A Latin Mass that is spoken, not sung. [^3]

 Missa pro sponso et sponsa
 : The Mass for the Groom and Bride.
 One of many _votive Masses_.
+Also called the Missa pro sponsis.

 Missale Romanum
-: The books of texts for the Catholic Mass.
+: The book of texts for the Catholic Mass.

 Music of the Mass
 : Texts of the Mass that can be sung. [^4]